cuddlyogre/ExportLDraw/Readme.md

 **Prefer Stud.io library:** Look in the Stud.io parts library first.
 **Prefer unofficial parts:** Look in the unofficial parts folder first.
+**Case-sensitive filesystem:** Defaults to false on Windows and Mac, true on linux.
+Set to true if you have set your LDraw path to be case-sensitive on otherwise case-insensitive filesystems.
+Import speeds are slightly improved on case-insensitive filesystems.
 **Profile:** Runs cProfile during import.
 Saves **export_ldraw_import.prof** to the user's home folder.
 This file can be viewed with **snakeviz**.
 **Use alternate colors:** Uses LDCfgalt.ldr for more accurate colors.